Angel1612/fylux.github.io/_posts/2017-04-07-Finding-Holes-Fast.md

 Let's try this idea with our example graph.

  - Take node 0 and node 1.
- - Node 1 points to node 0, so 0 may be a hole.
+ - Node 1 points at node 0, so 0 may be a hole.
  - Take node 0 and node 2.
- - There is no edge so none of them is a hole.
+ - There is no edge, so none of them is a hole.
  - Take node 3 and 4.
- - Node 3 points node 4, so 4 may be a hole.
+ - Node 3 points at node 4, so 4 may be a hole.

 Finally we see that our last candidate is node 4, and if we check its row and column we can confirm that it is a hole.